nforgeio-actions/notify-test/README.md

 # teams-notify-test

-Sends test completion notifications to a Teams channel
+Sends test completion notifications to a Teams channel.